iooe/tickets_search/README.md

 #### 1. Uses REPL mode
 1. Clone the repository into your Clojure project.
 2. Run REPL
-3. Enter the program's namespace
+3. Enter the product's namespace

 ```clojure
 > (use 'PCU_SC_ICA_1_2023.Main)